cugos/qgisworkshop_org/docs/source/workshop/python_in_qgis_tutorial.rst

     >>> aLayer.name()
     PyQt4.QtCore.QString(u'SR_50M')

-\  **3.** \How do you get an idea about what functions this Python class has available?
+\  **3.** \How do you get an idea about what functions this Python object has available?
 There's really two ways:

     \1) The more visually appealing way to browse class attributes is to access the\  `QGIS API documentation <http://doc.qgis.org>`_ \and search for the class you're working with.